apprenticeharper/DeDRM_tools/CALIBRE_CLI_INSTRUCTIONS.md

-# Command Line Interface Installation Instructions
+# Using the DeDRM plugin with the Calibre command line interface

-If you're not a fan of GUIs, but you still want to take DRM off of your ebooks, then this guide is for you.
+If you prefer the Calibre CLI instead of the GUI, follow this guide to install and use the DeDRM plugin.

 This guide assumes you are on Linux, but it may very well work on other platforms.